Existing/Planned collaborative ground segment

 Many developments are underway from simple tools up to more elaborate processing (e.g. retrieving Quick-Look images from a Sentinel-2 tile, displaying full resolution image, viewing an image mosaic of the world etc.); these tools will be placed online as soon as they become available.

 Moreover, users selected by CNES will have access to a computing cluster to develop, qualify or perform processing near PEPS data.

 CNES will be delighted to assist you.

 The Copernicus Data and Exploitation Platform – Deutschland (CODE-DE) is the German national entry point to the EU Copernicus Sentinel satellite systems, their data products and the products of the Copernicus Services.
-CODE-DE will also offer processing facilities on the platform for specific users.
+Beside online data access CODE-DE also offers big data processing on the platform for all users and the deployment of tailored processors for specific users.

-CODE-DE has been designed to grant German entities - administrative bodies and civil services, research organisations or private companies, or even members of the public fast, secure and easy-to-use access to data of all operational Sentinel satellites as well as all derived information generated by the Copernicus services.
+CODE-DE is particularly dedicated to grant German entities - administrative bodies and civil services, research organizations or private companies, or even members of the public - fast, secure and easy to use access to data of all operational Sentinel satellites as well as all derived information generated by the Copernicus services.